ossf/wg-best-practices-os-developers/meeting-minutes.md

  <summary>Regular meeting - September 28th, 2020</summary>

  ## Intro
+ * Rob Cuddy, from Humane Computer Labs

  ## Quick status on in-flight projects
  ### Fundamentals course
+ Things are on track.
+Content is frozen, conversion to EDX is in progress.
+ ETA is still end of October, it would be awesome, though November is more realistic.
+ We should have the sign up by the end of October.

+ **Early access possible?**

+ Certainly possible, David will ask: Yes, beta access 1w before the release.

+ **Cost?**

+ Free for taking the course.
+Fee for the certification?
+David will ask

  ### SKF

+ * UI: All the pages done.
+ * TODO: Design patterns
+ * TODO: CodeQL queries - Xavier to touch base with Glenn / Riccardo

  ## CII Best Practices badge project: which working group of the OSSF?

  See https://github.com/ossf/wg-best-practices-oss-developers/issues/23

+ It doesn't easily fit into just one group.
+Focused on measuring projects, which fits perhaps better into the "Security threat" group.
+There should be one home, as a working group, but it's important to set up a collaboration between the 2 groups.
+Whichever WG is the home, both groups should be involved.

+* Crob: feels strongly that it should be part of this group, to focus all developer-focused activities in one group.
+* Bjorn agrees with Crob.
+It's def about the best practices.
+Fair point that the name confusion couldbe a problem if the CII Best Practices goes into another group than the Best Practices WG
+* Dave + Pavel + Rob Cuddy votes for this group
+* Xavier: Not a strong opinion but thinks it should belong to the other group.
+This WG is focused on the individual, that other is focused on the projects.
+* Rob: Anything that can bring visibility on best practices to individuals is valuable

+David will bring that to the other WG, and eventually bring it to the TAC

  ## Organization: Nominate new lead / co-lead?
+ CRob is volunteeering

  ## Inventory project: Should we start?

  https://github.com/ossf/wg-best-practices-oss-developers/blob/main/docs/inventory.md

+ * CRob: This group should have these resources.
+The integration part will def be more challenging and could come in a later phase.
+ * Rob: Connection to other tooling and categorization make a big difference.
+About ranking: loves that it comes from the actual user's perspective.
+ * When the inventory integrates with SAST tools within the IDE, do you get remediation advices associated?
+Depends on the tool itself, but yes.
+ * SKF intended also to consume the inventory.
+In the meantime, SKF can add other sources, waiting for the inventory to be live.

+ ## Other subjects
+ * Xavier's zoom virtual background is from [Miyazakis's Spirited away](https://en.wikipedia.org/wiki/Spirited_Away), awesome movie highly recommended by this group.

 </details>